beurar/Viceroys-STALKER-ALife/README.md

 * Generates APERS minefields on town outskirts and single IEDs on roads.
 * Mines despawn when no players are nearby and respawn when someone approaches.
 * Enable debug mode to visualize fields and place test minefields via the action menu.
 Ambush sites can also be spawned this way.
+* When debug mode is enabled the activity grid is drawn on the map with yellow dashed blocks for active squares and black dashed blocks for inactive ones.
 * Abandoned and damaged vehicles may appear on or near roads.
 * Tripwires and booby traps can spawn inside buildings around towns.
 * Fallen players leave a red X marker that vanishes once the body is removed.